greim/motel/readme.md

 # Motel

-*Motel* is an implementation of the [vacancy observer pattern](https://medium.com/@greim/a-plan-for-data-fetching-a68d171af38), which simplifies data-fetching in unidirectional data-flow apps like Elm or React/Redux.
+*Motel* is an implementation of the [vacancy observer pattern](https://gist.github.com/greim/3de3bcb71a672e11c75e371b7b81f4bb), which simplifies data-fetching in unidirectional data-flow apps like Elm or React/Redux by eliminating the need to use side-effects, hooks or lifecycle methods.

 ## Installation